Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - The website must display user data with high precision
 - The user profile data is confidential and must comply with mexican privacy laws
 - Users have the right to audit their data and request their removal from the system

-Non-functional requirements are restrictions on the system or the development process.
-Non-functional requirements can be more critical than functional ones.
-If they are not met, the system is useless!

 # Screens
 The website consists of three pages; the landing page, the dashboard displaying user data and the page where the videogame is hosted.